What is your role at The Link?

-There can be several reasons why a person may want to seek support.
-However, finding a time in your life where you are motivated and have the ability to fully engage with support is key.
+There can be a few reasons why a person might want to seek support and engage in therapeutic interventions.
+However, finding a time in your life where you are motivated and are able to fully engage with support is key.

 Who do you work with?